 - You can email me any time using the Message tool on Canvas.
-This is preferable to using my campus email (karen-reiss@redwoods.edu) because it keeps my class related emails in one place, and your comments/concerns are less likely to get lost in the tsunami of emails I receive on a daily basis.
-In either case, an email is ideal for questions that are personal and/or unique to you. - You can post your question on the Questions for Karen Discussion thread on Canvas.
+This is preferable to using my campus email because it keeps my class related emails in one place, and your comments/concerns are less likely to get lost in the tsunami of emails I receive on a daily basis.
+An email is ideal for questions that are personal and/or unique to you. - You can post your question on the Questions for Karen Discussion thread on Canvas.
 This is ideal for questions that may be relevant to other members of the class.
-I usually check these each weekday morning, and once on weekends, but much more frequently if there's an assignment due or a test coming up.
-Do know that if I think your question will actually benefit the whole class I might repost it (without your name) in the Discussion thread. - You can write them down and save them for lab or Zoom office hours.
+I usually check these each weekday morning, and once on weekends, but much more frequently if there's an assignment due or a test coming up. - You can write them down and save them for lab or Zoom office hours.
 This is ideal for questions that may require some discussion to resolve.